 Important Notes: The processing time will be around 8-10 weeks and you are strongly advised to submit the student visa application as soon as you receive either a conditional or firm offer of admission.

 For accompanying dependents, please refer to the ImmD's website and submit a separate application for entry permit to the Immigration Department directly.

 Register for HKID card (Non-local students)

 You are required to register for a Hong Kong identity (HKID) card at the Immigration Department within 30 days of arrival.
-Please make use of the online appointment booking system, or make appointment via the 24-hour telephone booking system at (852) 2598 0888 for the HKID card application.
+Please make use of the online appointment booking system, or make an appointment via the 24-hour telephone booking system at (852) 2598 0888 for the HKID card application.
 For details, please visit the ImmD's website.